WanqingWang92/rlk-msuid-rice-identification/rlk-journal.md

 to be added.

 ## 6/15/2022
--I realised there is a problem when write out the two rice files, the concat method used was not joining the data correctly
+- I realised there is a problem when write out the two rice files, the concat method used was not joining the data correctly
 - also signal IP some isoform of the genes were short indexed, need to fix that as well.